csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - Using a variable in an expression means *reading* its value

-- A variable only changes when it's on the left side of an assignment statement; this is *writing* to the variable
+- A variable only changes when it is on the left side of an assignment statement; this is *writing* to the variable

 - A method that uses instance variables in an expression, but doesn't assign to them, will not modify the object